 About the Brantley Risk & Insurance Center

 Appalachian's Risk Management and Insurance Program is the seventh largest in the country.
 The college's Brantley Risk and Insurance Center, founded in 1988 with support from the Independent Insurance Agents of North Carolina, supports research and faculty development, assists the insurance industry in the design and delivery of training and continuing education programs, and facilitates interaction between students, faculty and the professionals in the insurance industry.
-Appalachian is designed a Global Center of Insurance Excellence by the International Insurance Society.
+Appalachian is designated a Global Center of Insurance Excellence by the International Insurance Society.
 For more information about the center, visit insurance.appstate.edu.

 About Appalachian State University